Skip to main content

 Overview

 The Network API is part of the network namespace in the extension SDK.
-It exposes a single RPC method for HTTP requests:
+It exposes the following RPC methods:

 RPC MethodSDK MethodDescription